anvilco/spectaql/README.md

 > A nice fork of [Spectacle](http://sourcey.com/spectacle)

-DociQL generates beautiful static HTML5 documentation from [GraphQL](https://graphql.org) endpoint using introspection query.
+DociQL generates beautiful static HTML5 documentation from a [GraphQL](https://graphql.org) endpoint using the introspection query.

-The goal of DociQL is help you "save time and look good" by providing an extensible platform for auto generating your API docs.
+The goal of DociQL is help you "save time and look good" by providing an extensible platform for auto generating your API documentation.
 The default layout is a three column single page, similar to those employed by [Stripe](https://stripe.com/docs/api) and [Intercom](https://developers.intercom.com/reference).

 See a demo of DociQL in action here: [https://wayfair.github.io/dociql/](https://wayfair.github.io/dociql/)